+Families place a tremendous amount of trust in the programs and facilities that care for loved ones with special needs.
+However, too often, this trust is misplaced.
+Indeed, studies show that children and adults who live with a disability or have other special needs are often the victims of abuse or neglect ‒ especially those whose welfare has been entrusted to a facility administered by the New York state government.
+Unfortunately, all too many disabled people have ended up feeling betrayed by the very facility that is ostensibly designed to help them.
 At E. Stewart Jones Hacker Murphy, part of our job is to fight for people who can’t fight for themselves.
-And there is no group of people more vulnerable than the disabled, especially those whose welfare has been entrusted to a facility administered by the New York state government.
-Unfortunately, all too many disabled people have ended up feeling betrayed by the very facility that is ostensibly designed to help them.
 We can help you fight the system.

 The New York State Justice Center for the Protection of People with Special Needs: Authority and Responsibilities

-Over one million New Yorkers with special needs and disabilities, ranging from mental retardation to alcoholism, are receiving care at state facilities at any given time.
+Over one million New Yorkers with special needs and disabilities are receiving care at state facilities at any given time.
 Thousands of cases of abuse or neglect are substantiated (proven credible) every year, yet only a minuscule fraction of these cases result in a prosecution or even in a blacklisting that would prevent an abusive staff member from continuing to work with disabled people.

 - Operating a toll-free 24/7 hotline where people can report suspected incidents of abuse and neglect committed against disabled people in state care;